-- The employee who tests positive will be subject to termination. - As a result of a verified positive test, the employee will have the option of resigning his/her employment. - 24.2 Voluntary Identification.
+- The employee who tests positive will be subject to termination, subject to the provisions of Article 12 of this agreement. - As a result of a verified positive test, the employee will have the option of resigning his/her employment.

+24.2 Voluntary Identification.
 An employee may voluntarily identify himself/herself as an abuser of prescription drugs prior to being identified through other means.
 Such self-identification may occur through any person in the employee's chain-of-command or an Association representative.
 Under these circumstances the employee will participate in a mandatory rehabilitation program paid for by the employee and/or the appropriate health insurance carrier.
-The employee will also be subject to the conditions of a last-chance agreement which will include unannounced testing for a two (2) year period.
+The employee will also be subject to the conditions of a last-chance agreement, limited only to the issue of a repeated instance of prescription drug abuse, which will include unannounced testing for a two (2) year period.
 Because a last-chance agreement is provided in lieu of a termination, no other discipline will be applied in conjunction with the last-chance agreement.
 A last-chance agreement, as provided herein, will remain in an employee's personnel file for the duration of his/her employment or re-employment.